 Each employee must re-enroll in the flexible benefits program annually.
 You will lose your benefits for the following calendar year if you fail to complete open enrollment.
-Watch your APS e-mail in October for instructions on how to enroll and for dates and times when the Employee Benefits department will be able to provide you with assistance with open enrollment.
+Watch your APS e-mail in October for instructions to enroll.
+The Employee Benefits department will provide assistance with open enrollment.